yaminisrijakoulury/yaminisrijakoulury/README.md

 ## 🚀 About Me

 - 🎓 Pursuing an **M.S. in Data Science** at Indiana University Bloomington (GPA 3.57/4)
-- 💼 Currently working as a **Data Engineer & Analyst** at Heartland Community Network
+- 💼 Currently working as a **Data Engineer** at Heartland Community Network
 - 🔧 I build **real-time data pipelines**, **interactive BI dashboards**, and **agentic AI applications**
 - 📈 Improved downstream reporting accuracy by **30%** and accelerated backend retrieval by **25%** through automated ETL and validation pipelines
 - 🌱 Currently exploring RAG architectures, LLM fallback systems, and vector search